 In timely and incisive analysis, our experts parse the latest development news and devise practical solutions to new and emerging challenges.
 Our events convene the top thinkers and doers in global development.

 Primary school enrolment rates exceed 90 percent in many developing countries—getting children into school has been one of the success stories of global development.
-But many of these children still are not learning.
-CGD seeks to better understand what causes this learning gap and, more importantly, what policies might help to end the global learning crisis.
+But many of these children are not learning.

 "There are better ways to improve test scores," "food is expensive," "most kids would eat anyway," and other counterarguments contain some truth, but fail to overturn the basic economic logic of free, universal school feeding in poor countries.